Reading time: 5 min.

 3. Speak to a hair transplant clinic

 Your hair transplant clinic can give you advice about how to maintain your hair transplant, or even arrange a top-up hair transplant if necessary.
-If you trust the clinic who performed your original transplant, they should be your first port of call.
+If you trust the clinic that performed your original transplant, they should be your first port of call.

 If you’re not sure they’ll give you the best advice, you can always seek out a second opinion.
 The Wimpole Clinic offers a free consultation for anyone looking for guidance about their hair restoration options and we recommend reading our hair transplant uk guide where we look into costs and choosing the right clinic.